-I’d like to meet a confident, down to earth, bright, talkative, observant man, with clean hair and nice teeth. :-) Quirky is fine.
-Engineers with left-brain-ish perspective to ying/yang my right brain are great.
-Right-brain, extroverted friendly men are great too.
-Sarcastic is ok!
+I’d like to meet a confident, down to earth, bright, articulate, observant man, with clean hair and nice teeth. :-) Engineers with left-brain-ish perspective to ying/yang right brain are interesting.
+Right-brain, extrovert, friendly men are great too.
+Sarcastic is good!
 If your profile says “I'm funny", but there's nothing funny in your profile…well…you know.
-If you’re an avid Fox news fan…you're probably not my guy.
-If you have a dog(s) who’s a close friend, that's a bonus.
+If you’re an avid Fox news fan…you probably wouldn't like me.
+If you have a dog(s) who’s your good friend, that's a bonus.
 If you really dislike dogs that's not going to work.
 I know, I know - single woman are too focused on their dog(s) - I am a good dog Mom and I don't apologize for it.
 Hey we have to love somebody. :-)

-Honestly, this is so awkward at best and I’m sure somebody will accuse me of being “materialistic and shallow” for including this.
-I’ve worked hard all my life and would love to retire, comfortably, in the next few years if all goes as planned.
-If I met a man with a similar financial situation as me, we could probably retire today.
-Let’s face it – two is cheaper than one.
-I would like to finally retire soon, and take a breath, and relax and enjoy the last few decades of my life, comfortably, and without having to worry about money.
-I’m not rich, and I’m surely not looking for a Silicon Valley start-up style billionaire, but would like to meet a man who has thoughtfully planned for retirement, so we can go enjoy all the wonderful things in the world together…that unfortunately aren't always free.
-Where are you??
-Let’s find each other already!
-Let’s go enjoy our fun, wonderful life!
+Honestly, this is awkward at best and I’m sure somebody will accuse me of being materialistic and shallow for including this.
+I’ve worked hard all my life and am finally going to have time to do what I like to do.
+I’m not rich, and I’m so truly not looking for a Silicon Valley start-up style billionaire, but I'd like to meet a man who has thoughtfully planned for retirement, so we can go enjoy many wonderful times and places in the world together.

-Never say never, but I do have to wonder if, in fact, we can we sit across from each other (total strangers…) for an hour, over our spinach salads and iced teas, to determine if we are up to the task of being each other ‘s life partner for the entire 2nd half, much less worthy of another hour for a 2nd date?
+Never say never, but I do wonder if, in fact, we can we sit across from a total stranger for an hour, over our spinach salads and iced teas, to determine if we are up to the task of being each other ‘s life partner for the entire "3rd third" of our lives, much less worthy of another hour for a 2nd date?
 On the other hand, stealing furtive glances at the guy’s ring finger (who looks to be about my age), at Trader Joes, and walking up to him and saying “So, have you tried the Trader Joes’ spinach ravioli?”….just isn't working out all that well.
 I swear, I’m actually going to get up enough nerve to do that one of these days, but so far, I haven’t mustered up the courage.
-I’ll be happy to get done with this part and get to the part where we can wear our jammies together and even when I don’t wear mascara and you haven’t shaved in two days, we still think the other one is “hot”.
+I’ll be happy to get done with this part and get to the part where we can wear our jammies together (in the RV - haha!) and even when I don’t wear mascara and you haven’t shaved in two days, we still think the other one is “hot”.
 Hehe